 Hay is the best source of fiber for rabbits; without it, it’s highly unlikely that you’ll meet their required fiber for the day.

 If you notice any of these signs, immediately bring your rabbit to a veterinarian.

-Diarrhea in rabbits is often life-threatening if not managed properly especially in younger rabbits.
+Diarrhea in rabbits is often life-threatening if not managed properly, especially in young rabbits.

-How to tell if your rabbit lacks hay from their diet?
+How to tell if your rabbit lacks hay in its diet?

-While rabbits that are not eating enough hay would likely have harder pellets, no visible fiber strands, and smellier.
-Here’s a great poop chart to help you determine if your rabbit’s poop is normal.
+While rabbits that are not eating enough hay would likely have harder pellets, no visible fiber strands, and be smellier.

-How long can a rabbit survive before dying caused by not eating hay?
+How long can a rabbit survive before dying of a disease caused by not eating hay?

 How to prevent your rabbit from dying from a lack of hay in their diet?

 You should feed your rabbits enough high-quality hay like alfalfa or timothy hay.